The John And Mary Corcoran Family Foundation

 • Family-directed philanthropy: With only two family trustees and no staff, grant decisions are personal and reflect the family's philanthropic priorities

-• Consistent giving pattern: The foundation reliably distributes $5-7 million annually to 13-16 organizations, suggesting stable, ongoing relationships with grantees
+• Consistent giving pattern: The foundation reliably distributes $5-7 million annually to 13-17 organisations, suggesting stable, ongoing relationships with grantees

 • Focus on local impact: Based in Braintree with trustees deeply rooted in Massachusetts real estate and community development

-• Emphasis on education and youth: Priority areas include elementary education and programs serving children and young people
+• Emphasis on education and youth: Priority areas include elementary education and programmes serving children and young people

-• Relationship-driven: As with most private family foundations operating without public guidelines, access depends on personal connections or trustee awareness of an organization's work
+• Relationship-driven: As with most private family foundations operating without public guidelines, access depends on personal connections or trustee awareness of an organisation's work

-• Strategic approach: Rather than pursuing this foundation through cold outreach, organizations should focus on building visibility in the Massachusetts nonprofit community where trustees may encounter their work organically
+• Strategic approach: Rather than pursuing this foundation through cold outreach, organisations should focus on building visibility in the Massachusetts and District of Columbia nonprofit communities where trustees may encounter their work organically

 References